 I love Mother’s Day.
 Yes it might be overly commercial, but it is a wonderful reminder for us all that Mothers are amazing.
 Plus with two little boys in the house that love giving and making cards and gifts it is the perfect opportunity for them to express their creativity.
-As much as I adore homemade flowers such as our beautiful cake case daffodils, nothing beats roses.
+As much as I adore homemade flowers such as our beautiful cake case daffodils, nothing beats the simple rose.

 This week I have been acutely aware of missing my mum.